wenhao-z/Sampling_PoissSpk_Neuron/README.md

 - `simExpMdls.m`

  Directly run `simExpMdls.m` and you can get most of demo results in the presented study.

  You can change the variable `flagTask` in `simExpMdls.m` to get the results under different demo task.

  The `simExpMdls.m` can be ran on a standand computer with enough RAM.
 The computer should have at least 8GB of RAM.

 - `Cluster_code\simNet_ScanPars.m`

  The `Cluster_code\simNet_ScanPars.m` should be ran on a high performance cluster (HPC).

-A single loop in `simNet_ScanPars.m` will take about 5 mins in a single node.
+ A single loop in `simNet_ScanPars.m` will take about 40 mins in a single thread.

  The user may need to revise `simNet_ScanPars.m` based on the job scheduler or mangement on the HPC.

 # License
 This project is covered under the **Apache 2.0 License**.